-Nafplio, located 12km southeast of Argos on the Argolic Gulf, is one of Greece’s prettiest and most romantic towns.
-It occupies a knockout location – on a small port beneath the towering Palamidi fortress – and is graced with attractive narrow streets, elegant Venetian houses, neoclassical mansions and interesting museums.
-Both overseas visitors and weekending Athenians flock to this lively, upwardly mobile place.
-It’s full of quayside cafes, posh boutiques and many comfortable hotels and guesthouses (but it does get somewhat overcrowded in high season and...
+Nafplio, 12km southeast of Argos on the Argolic Gulf, occupies a knockout location on a small port beneath the towering Palamidi fortress.
+It is graced with attractive narrow streets, elegant Venetian houses, neoclassical mansions and interesting museums.
+It’s also full of quayside cafes, posh boutiques and many comfortable hotels and guesthouses, but note it does get seriously overcrowded in high season and...
 Read More

 Half day tour in Mycenae and Epidaurus from Nafplio